hepkosmos/OptiMass/README.md

     $./optimass.x

-## Reference and cite
+## Reference and Cite
 When use OPTIMASS, please cite the following reference paper:

-*OPTIMASS : A Package for the Minimization of Kinematic Mass Functions with Constraints [JHEP 1601(2016) 026](https://link.springer.com/article/10.1007%2FJHEP01%282016%29026) [arXiv:1508.00589 [hep-ph]](https://arxiv.org/abs/1508.00589v2)
+**OPTIMASS : A Package for the Minimization of Kinematic Mass Functions with Constraints** [JHEP 1601(2016) 026](https://link.springer.com/article/10.1007%2FJHEP01%282016%29026) [arXiv:1508.00589 [hep-ph]](https://arxiv.org/abs/1508.00589v2)